 In order to guarantee international interoperability within the Peppol network, as detailed in Decision (Beschluss) 2018/46 of 25 October 2018, public authorities in Germany that are reachable via Peppol must be able to process Peppol BIS Billing 3.0.
 Therefore, Peppol BIS Billing 3.0 is accepted for the transmission of electronic invoices from abroad to German public bodies.

-When it comes to e-invoicing standards in Germany, it is also important to know the two basic XML-based syntaxes for invoice formatting: CII (Cross-Industry Invoice) and UBL (Universal Business Language).
-These formats define how invoice data is structured and ensure conformity and interoperability.
+When discussing e-invoicing standards in Germany, it's also important to note the two main XML-based syntaxes used for formatting invoices: CII (Cross-Industry Invoice) and UBL (Universal Business Language).
+These formats define how invoice data is structured, ensuring compliance and interoperability.

-- CII: A robust syntax developed by UN/CEFACT that is primarily used in more complex invoice scenarios.
-Both XRechnung and ZUGFeRD use CII, whereby ZUGFeRD is based exclusively on CII.
+• CII: A robust syntax developed by UN/CEFACT, primarily used in more complex invoicing scenarios.
+Both XRechnung and ZUGFeRD use CII, though ZUGFeRD exclusively relies on it.

-- UBL: UBL was developed with simplicity and efficiency in mind, is widely used in an international context and forms the basis for Peppol BIS Billing 3.0.
-XRechnung also supports UBL and can therefore be adapted to global billing networks.
+• UBL: Designed for simplicity and efficiency, UBL is widely used in international contexts and forms the basis for Peppol BIS Billing 3.0.
+XRechnung also supports UBL, making it adaptable to global invoicing networks.

-While CII offers more flexibility for detailed invoices, the lean design of UBL simplifies processes and is preferred for cross-border use.
-For hybrid formats such as ZUGFeRD, structured data (CII) has priority (after the introduction of the Growth Opportunities Act, i.e. from 1 January 2025) and ensures machine-readable data integrity.
+While CII may offer more flexibility for detailed invoices, UBL's lightweight design streamlines processes and is favoured in cross-border use.
+For hybrid formats like ZUGFeRD, structured data (CII) takes precedence (starting with the introduction of the Growth Opportunities Act, i.e. from 1 January 2025), ensuring machine-readable data integrity.